dlouima/python_project/README.md

 # My Python learning journey

-I create this repository to keep track of all project  and coding activity durint my python learning journey
+I create this repository to keep track of all projects  and coding activities during my python learning journey

-### Here a list of some of the projects
+### Here is a list of some of the projects
 * FizzBuzz
 * Number guessing game
 * Leap Year Calculation